Practice Approach

 3) Massage Therapy

-Massage and related soft tissue therapies help to release muscle spasm and underlying soft tissue holding patterns.
-While massage is not mandatory for treating your condition, it is highly beneficial and recommended.
+Massage and related soft tissue therapies help to reduce muscle spasm, tension, and underlying soft tissue restrictions.
+Massage also helps reduce emotional distress such as depression and anxiety – it is quite beneficial in promoting overall relaxation and is recommended.

-Proper sleeping patterns and good mattresses are essential for good health because they affect your spine and muscles.
-You are encouraged to use a high quality mattress and orthopedic type pillow.
+Proper sleeping patterns are essential for good health because they affect your spine and muscles.

 5) Stress Management